mytranbui/19Fillit/README.md

 # 19fillit
-find a way to assemble a given Tetriminos set altogether in the smallest square possible
+Find a way to assemble a given Tetriminos set altogether in the smallest square possible